Skip to main content

 The kanban board worked beautifully.
 Drag cards between columns.
 Add new tasks.
 Watch everything animate smoothly.
 There was just one problem: refresh the page, and everything vanished.

-The constraint: this is a static site on GitHub Pages.
+The constraint was that this is a static site on GitHub Pages.
 No server.
 No database.
 No backend to speak of.

-After exploring options, we landed on a surprisingly elegant flow:
+After exploring options, we landed on a clean flow:

 Browser → Cloudflare Worker → GitHub API → GitHub Action → Commit to Repo